lucaminudel/crisp-dna/_docs/courses-and-event-production.md

 -   Each course or event has a Producer
 -   As Producer, you "own" the course.
 You are responsible for the course as whole, including course design, quality, marketing, etc.
 -   As Producer, you use the Crisp Calendar (a shared Google calendar) to book the classroom and make sure there isn't a conflict.
--   As Producer, you own the financial result of your course (win or loss).
-Just like with consulting, Crisp retains X% of your profit (see [economic model](economic-model.html)).
 -   Crisp's role is to be the "platform", providing things such as a classroom (we have a classroom at our office in Stockholm), onsite assistance (serving coffee & snacks, etc) and lots of administrative support (invoices, lunch reservation, email communication, registration page, etc).
 The [office team](office-team.html) organizes all of that.
 -   Crisp will charge the producer a fixed course admin fee (usually around €600-700 per day), an all-inclusive fee that covers the cost of the office and all administrative support.